 Explore The Rainbow

 The poem begins with the speaker describing how both ships and boats sail.
 One can find ships on the sea and boats on the river, but both operate in the same way.
 She adds, that clouds are in the sky and they also sail.
 They are able to do the same things that man-made water vessels can, and they are far prettier.

-In the next lines she compares bridges, which are quite lovely as well, to rainbows.
-The winner in this competition is clear.
+In the next lines, she compares bridges, which are quite lovely as well, to rainbows.
+The winner of this competition is clear.
 The rainbows, which can reach from the earth to the sky are far more beautiful than the simple bridges that go over rivers.

 Analysis of The Rainbow